 Students and the Catholic Society (CathSoc)

-All student activites at Bede House come under the Chaplaincy Ambassador who also chairs the Chaplaincy Council.
-The Council works in collaboration with the Chaplains to make Bede House a place of welcome, hospitality and fun.
+All student activites at Bede House come under the Chaplaincy Ambassador who also chairs the Socials Committee.
+The Committee works in collaboration with the Chaplains to make Bede House a place of welcome, hospitality and fun.
 The main weekly meeting of the community is on Sunday evenings starting with Mass and then social time afterwards in the Bar.